Skip to main content

 That's a healthy single-connection keylog.

-For QUIC / HTTP/3, you'll see the same four labels plus maybe EARLY_TRAFFIC_SECRET if 0-RTT fired.
-Recent Wireshark versions read QUIC and TLS keys from the same file.
+For QUIC and HTTP/3 the same four labels show up, plus EARLY_TRAFFIC_SECRET when 0-RTT fires.
+Recent Wireshark versions read QUIC and TLS keys from the same keylog file.

 Step 3: Capture traffic